Nov 21, 2004

 American Legion Hall - Hazleton, PA

 Owen Hart tragically died in the ring on May 23, 1999 at the WWF Over The Edge pay-per-view event.
-Five years ago today, WXW held a memorial show as a way to pay tribute to an incredibly talented man.
+Five years ago on June 19th 1999, World Xtreme Wrestling held a memorial show as a way to pay tribute to an incredibly talented man.

-In the photo above, Afa the Wild Samoan addressed the crowd to speak about Owen Hart.
+The photo above was taken before the start of the show following a moment of silence for Owen Hart.
+Afa the Wild Samoan and members of his family took turns speaking to the crowd and sharing memories about Owen and how much he meant to them and to professional wrestling.
 Standing next to him is his wife, Lynn Anoa'i, and his sons, Headshrinker Samu and Afa Jr.

 Mar 8, 2004